Scientology: Recruitment

-The Church's own statistics, published in 1998, reveal that 52.6% of those who joined Church activities did so through their family and friendship networks with existing Church members.
+The Church of Scientology's own statistics, published in 1998, reveal that 52.6% of those who joined did so through their family and friendship networks with existing members.
 18% were drawn in through personality tests, 4.8% through publicity, and 3.1% through lectures.

-Westbrook's interviews with Church members determined that most people who joined the Church were initially attracted by "the practical benefits advertised".
+Westbrook's interviews with members determined that most people who joined the organization were initially attracted by "the practical benefits advertised".
 Westbrook found that various members deepened their involvement after having what they considered to be a spiritual experience, such as exteriorization or a past life memory, in their first few weeks of involvement.

 Reception and influence

 Scientology has influenced various therapy and spiritual groups formed since the 1960s.
 Much past-life therapy was influenced by Dianetics, while Werner Erhard's Erhard Seminars Training therapy system also drew on Scientology.
 Paul Twitchell, who founded Eckankar, had also been a staff member at the Church of Scientology and plagiarised some of Hubbard's writings.
 In the 1960s, the Process Church of the Final Judgment was established by former Scientologists.
-In 1986 Harry Palmer – who had previously run a Scientology franchise mission in Elmira, New York for around a decade – established his own group, the Avatar Course.
+In 1986 Harry Palmer – who had previously run a Scientology franchise mission in Elmira, New York, for around a decade – established his own group, the Avatar Course.

 Barrett noted that "vast amounts" have been written about Scientology, both in support and opposition to it.
 Much of this literature has been heavily polarised.
-Scientology has attracted negative publicity since its founding, with criticism of the Church coming from government agencies, the media, and anti-cult groups.
-Much material critical of the Church was written by ex-members such as Cyril Vosper, Bent Corydon, and Jon Atack.
-Many of the Church's critics have utilised the Internet, for instance to disseminate leaked OT documents.
-The Church have sought to sue various websites, including the Usenet group alt.religion.scientologist, for disseminating Hubbard's writings.
+Scientology has attracted negative publicity since its founding, with criticism of the Scientology organization coming from government agencies, the media, and anti-cult groups.
+Much material critical of the organization was written by ex-members such as Cyril Vosper, Bent Corydon, and Jon Atack.
+Many of the organizations's critics have utilized the internet, for instance to disseminate leaked OT documents.
+The Church of Scientology has sought to sue various websites, including the Usenet group alt.religion.scientologist, for disseminating Hubbard's writings.
 Urban noted that Scientologists have long maintained that theirs is "a legitimate religious movement that has been misrepresented, maligned, and persecuted by media witch-hunters and McCarthy-style government attacks."

-Several human rights organisations have expressed concern about the stance that the French and German government have taken towards Scientologists.
-Relations between the Church and German government are largely hostile.
-The German government banned Church members from working in the public sector, fearing the Church to be a threat to democracy.
-The US State Department has criticised Germany's treatment of Scientologists in its reports on international religious freedom and at least one German Scientologist has received asylum in the US due to their beliefs.
-In France, conspiracy theories have spread alleging that the Church controls the US government or that it is a front for American imperialism, perhaps run by the Central Intelligence Agency.
-French Scientologists have reported being fired or refused jobs because of their beliefs, and bombs have been thrown at French Scientology centres; in 2002 one Scientologist sustained permanent injuries as a result.
+Relations between the Scientology organization and German government are largely hostile.
+The German government banned members from working in the public sector, pointing out that the organization is a threat to democracy.
+In France, conspiracy theories have spread alleging that the Church of Scientology controls the US government or that it is a front for American imperialism, perhaps run by the Central Intelligence Agency.
+French Scientologists have reported being fired or refused jobs because of their beliefs, and bombs have been thrown at French Scientology centers; in 2002 one Scientologist sustained permanent injuries as a result.
+A 2022 YouGov poll on Americans' attitudes toward religious groups ranked Scientology as the country's least-favored group, with around 50% of respondents indicating a negative view of the practise, alongside Satanism.